List of United States senators from Hawaii

-Hawaii was admitted to the Union on August 21, 1959, and elects U.S. senators to Classes 1 and 3.
+Hawaii was admitted to the Union on August 21, 1959, and elects U.S. senators to classes 1 and 3.
 Seven people including only one Republican have served as a U.S. senator from Hawaii.
 The state's current U.S. senators are Democrats Brian Schatz and Mazie Hirono.
-Hawaii's Class 1 seat is the only one in the United States that has always been held by an ethnic minority.
-Its Class 3 seat is the only one in the United States that has always been held by a member of the Democratic Party.
+Hawaii's class 1 seat is the only one in the United States that has always been held by an ethnic minority.
+Its class 3 seat is the only one in the United States that has always been held by a member of the Democratic Party.
+Hawaii is one of fourteen states alongside California, Colorado, Georgia, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota and Utah to have a younger senior senator and an older junior senator.

 Hawaii last elected a Republican in 1970, which has resulted in the longest streak in the nation for a state's having all-Democratic senators.
 Daniel K. Inouye was Hawaii's longest-serving senator, from 1963 to 2012.